ClouDesire/docusaurus/website/blog/2018-10-29-introduction-traefik.md

 authorURL: https://keybase.io/gionn
 ---

-I had the possibility to speech at the Container Day 2018 in Verona, presenting the open source Traefik project, a load balancer that helps in exposing web services on container-based infrastructures.
+I had the opportunity to speak at the Container Day 2018 in Verona, presenting the open source Traefik project, a load balancer that helps in exposing web services on container-based infrastructures.

 Traefik is going to replace the nginx-based frontends of the current Cloudesire infrastructure to decrease burden of deploying new services.